-Gold Medalists Aly Raisman, Simone Biles Rock Bikini In Sports Illustrated Swimsuit Issue, Celebrate Body Image
+Gold Medalists Aly Raisman, Simone Biles Rock Bikini In ‘Sports Illustrated’ Swimsuit Issue, Celebrate Body Image

 Aly Raisman and Simone Biles were part of the women’s gymnastics team that took the world by storm in the Rio Olympics last year.
-Now, the gold medal winners, who know a thing or two about body image, are going full-on bikini for the 2017 Sports Illustrated Swimsuit issue next month, according to People.
+Now, the gold medal winners, who know a thing or two about body image, are going full-on bikini for the 2017 Sports Illustrated Swimsuit Issue next month, according to People.

 With such a whirlwind year in 2016, Simone and Aly are beginning the New Year with a bang.
 The Olympic darlings, two of the “Final Five” team, have traded in their “leotards for bikinis for the 2017 edition of the iconic special issue,” as the magazine wrote.

-Aly and Simone posed for sizzling bikini pics at three different venues in Houston, Texas: Lillie and Hugh Roy Cullen Sculpture Garden, the World Champions Center and the North Houston Skate Park.
+Aly and Simone posed for sizzling bikini pics at three different venues in Houston, Texas: Lillie and Hugh Roy Cullen Sculpture Garden, the World Champions Center, and the North Houston Skate Park.
 Both ladies were trained in the city.
-Sports Illustrated Swimsuit photographer, James Macari shot the smoking-hot images for the magazine.
+Sports Illustrated Swimsuit Issue photographer James Macari shot the smoking-hot images for the magazine.

 Five months after turning heads in #Rio, @alyraisman will be in the 2017 @si_swimsuit issue. #siswim????